Non-comoving Cold Dark Matter in a $\Lambda$CDM background: Abstract

 \section{Abstract}

-We examine the evolution of peculiar velocities of arrays of inhomogeneous cosmic structures in a $\Lambda$CDM background identified as a comoving CMB frame.
-These arrays are constructed by smoothly matching to this cosmological background regions of Szekeres-II models with their imperfect fluid energy--momentum tensor reinterpreted as non-comoving dust, keeping only first order terms in $v/c$.
-We find a peculiar velocity field with magnitudes compatible with values reported in the literature.
-By evaluating and comparing the Hubble flows for the comoving and non-comoving frames we obtain a difference of values for $H_0$ of the the same order of magnitude of the current tension on the Hubble scalar.
+We examine the evolution of peculiar velocities of cold dark matter (CDM) in localized arrays of inhomogeneous cosmic structures in a $\Lambda$CDM background that can be identified as a frame comoving with the Cosmic Microwave (CMB).
+These arrays are constructed by smoothly matching to this cosmological background regions of Szekeres-II models whose source is an imperfect fluid reinterpreted as non-comoving dust, keeping only first order terms in $v/c$.
+Considering a single Szekeres-II region matched along two comoving interfaces to a $\Lambda$CDM background, the magnitudes of peculiar velocities within this region are compatible with values reported in the literature, while the present day Hubble expansion scalar differs from that of the $\Lambda$CDM background value by a 10\% factor, a result that might provide useful information to the ongoing debate on the $H_0$ tension.
 While the models cannot describe the virialization process, we show through a representative example that structures of galactic cluster mass reach the onset of this process at redshifts around $z\sim 3$.

 \keywords{Theoretical Cosmology \and Exact solutions of Einstein's equations \and Peculiar velocities}